 If your air fryer is too small to allow for decent drying space inside, it probably wouldn’t be worth it to use for dehydrating.
 The electricity cost would be the main factor here.

-If you intent to do a lot of dehydrating in your air fryer, I would recommend going for an oven style air fryer.
+If you intend to do a lot of dehydrating in your air fryer, I would recommend going for an oven style air fryer.
 As the name suggests, these air fryers take the form of more traditional ovens.
 This would make them pretty much perfect for dehydrating (as long as they meet the other factors mentioned above).
+The baking racks in an air fryer oven would be as close to a regular dehydrator tray as you can get with this type of appliance.

 4. Double check with the manufacturer.